How to Customize a Tesla & What It Will Cost You in 2023?

-By the end of this guide, you’ll know what it takes to customize a Tesla, regardless of the model you own.
+By the end of this guide, you’ll know what it takes to customize a Tesla.
 If you need some inspiration first, my list of jaw-dropping custom Teslas is a good starting point.

 What Kind of Mods Can You Do to a Tesla?

-Teslas gained huge popularity in the last decade, which led to a full range of modifications available for any Tesla model.
+Teslas gained huge popularity in the last decade, which led to a full range of modifications available even for the Model S and Model X.

 I’ll show you the most common exterior upgrades and interior customization options, and then we’ll talk about performance mods.